 Libya’s crude oil production

-Libya and production cuts
+Libya and crude oil supply cuts

 Libya has been exempt from ongoing supply cuts due to economic issues, militant attacks on oil infrastructure, and unexpected supply outages.
 The country’s crude oil production averaged 384,000 bpd in 2016 and 817,000 bpd in 2017.

 Libya aims to increase its crude oil production in 2018 despite ongoing supply cuts mandated by OPEC.
 Libya’s National Oil Corporation plans to increase the country’s production to more than 2 MMbpd (million barrels per day) by 2022.
 The National Oil Corporation is the country’s state-owned oil company.
 An increase in Libya’s oil production could weigh on crude oil prices, but an unexpected supply outage could benefit oil prices.